flashshan/SSEngine/SSEngine/readme please.txt

 add lua load in worldManager to load actor and pawn from lua, used in Game\main.cpp        					 // Engine\Manager\WorldManager.h modify EngineTest project into a window application, add UnitTest for lua and circleQueue					 // EngineTest\main.cpp

+V1.07
+big changes, provide multi-thread features add job system into the Engine (testing), initial in Engine and ShutDown when engine shut down				 // Engine\SubSystem\Job add some simple jobs (Load Actor and Pawn from lua) and use these jobs in Game\main.cpp						 // Engine\Jobs\
+change heapAllocator and fixedSizeAllocator's operations to thread-safe operations